Historic $280,065,000 verdict delivered in wrongful death suit Madere v. Schnitzer

 MUSCOGEE COUNTY, Ga.
-(WRBL) — The jury for in the 2016 wrongful death lawsuit between the family of Judy Madere, 58, and Schnitzer Steel has reached a verdict, awarding the Madere family more than $280 million.
-Madere was one of five victims in a tragic vehicle accident on U.S. Highway 80 between a tractor trailer and an SUV back in July 2016..
+(WRBL) — History has been made in Muscogee County.
+The jury in the 2016 wrongful death lawsuit between the family of Judy Madere, 58, and Schnitzer Steel has reached a verdict, awarding the Madere family more than $280 million.
+Madere was one of five victims in a tragic July 2016 vehicle accident on U.S. Highway 80 between a tractor trailer and an SUV.

-The $280 million award is split between $150 million for wrongful death and $30 million for pain and suffering.
-The second phase of deliberations finished with the jury awarding the family $100 million for punitive damages, plus and additional $65,000 for attorney fees.
+The $280 million award is split between a phase one verdict of $150 million for wrongful death and $30 million for pain and suffering.
+The second phase of deliberations finished with the jury awarding the family an additional $100 million for punitive damages, plus $65,000 for attorney fees.

-Back in July 2016, Alabama State Troopers confirmed that a serious wreck had occurred on U.S. Highway 80 at Jowers Road.
-The accident reportedly occurred between a tractor trailer and a small SUV just outside of the East Alabama Motor Speedway.
+Back in July 2016, Alabama State Troopers confirmed responding to a serious wreck on U.S. Highway 80 at Jowers Road.
+The accident involved a tractor trailer and a small SUV just outside of the East Alabama Motor Speedway.
 Witnesses on the scene said the two vehicles hit head-on just 10 miles west of Phenix City.

 Following an investigation, officials reported that three adults and two children had died in the crash.